demisto/content/Packs/Bitbucket/Integrations/Bitbucket/README.md

 #### Human Readable Output

->The comment on the issue 1 was created successfully
+>The comment was created successfully

 ### bitbucket-issue-comment-delete
 ***